home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## Importing in the executor

 The `import_executor` flag is a boolean to determine if the code for the integration loads in the executor.
-Debug logging is available by enabling the `homeassistant.loader` and `homeassistant.setup` loggers to help integration code owners determine import times.
+Debug logging is available by enabling the `homeassistant.loader` logger to help integration code owners determine import times.
 Consider enabling this flag if warnings are observed when using [asyncio debug mode](https://docs.python.org/3/library/asyncio-dev.html#asyncio-debug-mode) or import times take more than a few hundred milliseconds.

 ## Bluetooth